vwout/hass-zkaccess_c3/readme.md

 This integration creates a devices for each panel and adds the following entities:
 - a Lock representing each doorlock
-- a Switch representing an (resetable) alarm, one per door
+- a Switch representing each (resetable) alarm, one per door
 - a Binary sensor representing each auxiliary input
 - a Switch representing each auxiliary output